gtvj/front-end-code-test/README.md

 3. CSS
 4. jQuery and JavaScript

-Some of the questions will require candidates to edit files containing demo code and to debug/improve this code.
+Some of the questions will require candidates to edit tfiles containing demo code and to debug/improve this code.
 Having done so, candidates are asked to submit their changes as a pull request to this repository.